 The Research Governance Procedure

 The process for researchers is summarised in a one-page flow diagram.
-Thie web page provides step-by-step guidance on the procedure.
+This web page provides step-by-step guidance on the procedure (NB.
+Clinical trials of investigational medicinal products, and studies involving medical devices including apps, have additional regulatory requirements.
+Refer to the MHRA for guidance).

 1. The initial decisions stage:

 1.1.
-Decide if the research governance proceedure applies to your project.
+Decide if the research governance procedure applies to your project.

 1.2.
-Decide which organisation should be the project's 'research governance sponsor'.
+Decide which organisation should be the project's 'research governance sponsor' (NB.
+The University cannot sponsor clinical trials of investigational medicinal products)

 2. Registration stage: